JakeyStew/Light_Puzzle_Game/README.md

 - The grid is split up into a bunch of columns and rows for example Col0, Col1, Col2, Col3 and Col4, alongside Row0, Row1, Row2, Row3 and Row4 as shown in both the document screenshots below.
 - We have a simple 1D array that stores the state of each button object, with each button being either active or inactive.
 This array matches up with the grid by having each item in the array match a single cell on the Grid as shown in screenshot 1.
-- This allows us to match up a col / row with an index in that array, for exmaple (Col1, Row2) would match the index 6.
+- This allows us to match up a col / row with an index in that array, for example (Col1, Row2) would match the index 6.
 The math behind this is to get the column, then get the row and multiply by the column count (In our case it's 5 as we have 5 columns total).

 _Example_